 The leaves are about the same size as the regular Salvia apiana, they're just closer together resulting in a smaller plant that can fit into a normal garden.

-Salvia apiana compacta tolerates sand.
+Salvia apiana var. compacta tolerates sand.

-Salvia apiana compacta's fruit has fragrance.
+Fruit of Salvia apiana var. compacta has fragrance.